Introduction to Django exists

 Now let’s see how we can check if it exists in Django.

-It is a conditional statement used to handle the condition; in other words, we can say that if an object is present inside the object, then we print some message, and if the object is not present inside the database, then it prints the else part.
+It is a conditional statement used to handle the condition; in other words, we can say that if an object is present inside the object, then we print some message.
+If the object is not present inside the database, it prints the other part.

 Example: